ankorstore/yokai/docs/tutorials/http-application.md

 This will automatically set the env var `APP_ENV=test`, and will [load your test configuration](../modules/fxconfig.md#dynamic-env-overrides).

-For our tests:
+For our tests, we can configure:

-- we can configure the [fxlog](../modules/fxlog.md#testing) module to send logs to a `test buffer`
+- the [fxlog](../modules/fxlog.md#testing) module to send logs to a `test buffer`
-- we can configure the [fxtrace](../modules/fxtrace.md#testing) module to send trace spans to a `test exporter`
+- the [fxtrace](../modules/fxtrace.md#testing) module to send trace spans to a `test exporter`
-- we can configure the [fxorm](../modules/fxorm.md#testing) module to use an [SQLite database](https://www.sqlite.org/index.html), in memory, to make our tests easily portable on any CI pipeline (no need to spin up a MySQL instance)
+- the [fxorm](../modules/fxorm.md#testing) module to use an [SQLite database](https://www.sqlite.org/index.html), in memory, to make our tests easily portable on any CI pipeline (no need to spin up a MySQL instance)

 Let's set the testing configuration in `config/config.test.yaml` and activate the `debug`: